emmelton/learn-git-milestones/README.md

 </html>
 ```

-- [ ] Set up a [Github page](https://pages.github.com/) "project site" for your repo
+- [x] Set up a [Github page](https://pages.github.com/) "project site" for your repo
-  - [ ] On Github.com, go to your repo > Settings, and scroll down to the Github Pages section
+  - [x] On Github.com, go to your repo > Settings, and scroll down to the Github Pages section
-  - [ ] Select the main branch source and click save
+  - [x] Select the main branch source and click save
-  - [ ] Do not use a theme.
+  - [x] Do not use a theme.
 Start from scratch
-  - [ ] Visit your project site at http://*username*.github.io/my-awesome-project
+  - [x] Visit your project site at http://*username*.github.io/my-awesome-project
-  - [ ] Update your project, push a new commit, and confirm your updates (note: [changes are not always instant](https://github.com/omundy/dig245-a1/deployments/activity_log?environment=github-pages))
+  - [x] Update your project, push a new commit, and confirm your updates (note: [changes are not always instant](https://github.com/omundy/dig245-a1/deployments/activity_log?environment=github-pages))
-  - [ ] ✏️ Paste this link here:
+  - [x] ✏️ Paste this link here: [My Site](https://emmelton.github.io/my-awesome-project/)